New sidewalk on University Crescent and Broughdale Avenue

 Design options

-There three design options being consider for the sidewalk:
+There were three design options considered for the sidewalk:

 1. The standard location for most sidewalks is behind the curb with a wide grass boulevard between the curb and sidewalk, leaving space for trees.